-The letter from the Department Evaluation Committee must include the vote and an explicit statement explaining how the candidate meets each of the criteria for the proposed rank.
+[The letter from the Department Evaluation Committee includes the vote by the committee and an explicit statement explaining how the candidate meets each of the criteria for the proposed rank.
+The Committee's letter is prepared and submitted separately from the Chair's letter.]